Dacia Logo

 Dacia Logo 1978-1990

-The second emblem is the same as the first, but only in monochrome.
-It does not have the colorfulness that the first logo had.
-Therefore, instead of beige, blue, and mint, gray, white and black are used.
-The bird, frame, and mountains are silvery, the letters and the dividing line are white, the background is black.
+The second emblem is the same as the first, but in monochrome only.
+It lacks the colorfulness of the first logo.
+Therefore, instead of beige, blue, and mint, gray, white, and black are used.
+The bird, frame, and mountains are silvery, the letters and the dividing line are white, and the background is black.
 In addition, all elements have received a three-dimensional volume and appear convex.

 1988 – 1997